dadolun95/magento2-theme-boilerplate/README.md

 # magento2-theme-boilerplate
-Clean theme that adds utilities to Magento's luma theme
+Clean theme that adds utilities to Magento's luma theme - Used as example